Engeyjarætt

 The Engeyjarætt goes back to a married couple who lived in Engey in Kollafjörður in the first half of the 19th century, Ólöf Snorradóttir (1783–1844), who was born and raised in the island, and Pétur Guðmundsson (1786–1852), who was born in Örfirisey and raised there and in Skildinganes.
 They had eight children who survived childhood and had a large number of descendants, most of whom settled in Seltjarnarnes and in the Vesturbær district of Reykjavík.
-In fact, it can be reckoned that most of their descendants, who now (as of 2011) number almost five thousand, still live in the capital area.
+(In fact, as of 2011 it was reckoned that most of their nearly five thousand descendants still lived in the capital area.)
 Only one of their children moved from the area, Guðríður (1812–1889), who became priest's wife in the east of the country and has a number of descendants there and in Húnaþing.